devab2081/CRT---TRAINING/README.md

-# 📚 CRT Training – Web Development Project
+# 📚 CRT-WEB-Training – Web Development Project

 This repository contains all the tasks, practice files, and mini-projects completed as part of the **CRT (Campus Recruitment Training)** program focused on **Web Development**.